-[Isn't moving to the cloud a good idea?]
-Mynet x Beyond engineer conversation
+[Cloud migration is definitely a good idea] Mynet x Beyond engineer conversation

-This time we have a talk between our customer and our engineers !
+This time,featuring a dialogue between our customers and our engineers!

 We usually communicate with Mynet via chat, so this was the first time some of the engineers met face-to-face online, and we'll be sharing the friendly conversation that took place throughout